tileville/tileville/README.md

-# MINAPolis: Strategic City Development Game
+# TileVille: Strategic City Development Game

 # Overview

-MINAPolis is a city-building arcade game on the MINA blockchain that brings strategic gameplay to new heights.
+TileVille is a city-building arcade game on the MINA blockchain that brings strategic gameplay to new heights.
 You build your city with ROAD, WindMill and Tree hexagonal tiles and if you build a well-planned city, you win rewards.

 Navigate the maze of choices as you construct roads, connecting ports to the heart of your city for valuable points.
 Harness the power of windmills, strategically placing them on hills for maximum efficiency.
 And don't forget about parks—group them together in threes to create lush oases of greenery, each cluster a beacon of beauty and bounty.